How to Light a Large Painting

 Large painting illuminated evenly using professional lighting techniques in Colorado

-Lighting a large painting is about restraint and precision.
+Lighting a large painting is about restraint and precision — principles that define the best lighting solutions for paintings.

 When done properly: